guvencenanguvenal/mustafa/README.md

 ## Control

-You can create your custom control or use Mustafa's controls with `include MustafaControl` command.
+You can create your custom control or can use Mustafa's controls with `include MustafaControl` command.

 Welcomeview.cr
 ```